hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 Globus is a service provider for data management, geared towards research.
 It allows you to transfer files between different endpoints, including ComputeCanada clusters.
 It is a very useful tool, especially when you have to transfer large datasets.
 It is also very easy to use.

-However, I don't like signing in to three different platforms and learning a new tool when I can do what I need to with one measly command line.
-As such I don't really know how to use Globus, I have confirmed that it works but I've gone no further.
+However, I don't like signing in to three different platforms and learning a new tool when I can achieve the same result with one simple command line.
+As such, I don't really know how to use Globus : I have confirmed that it works but I've gone no further.
 I'll let you figure it out on your own.
 [Here's the link to the Globus website](https://www.globus.org/).

 > # PRACTICE TIME : DATA TRANSFER
 > Download the MNIST dataset on your local machine from [this adress](https://drive.google.com/file/d/1MdnPwwPhGRxHV0d2N-lT1Q6041loSyAI/view?usp=sharing) (it's only 22MB).
 It's also a zip file, not a tar file, so to get used to `tar` I'd advise you first extract the contents using the method of your choice.
 Then, connect to CC through a terminal and transfer the tar file to your project space on Cedar using `scp`.
+We won't use this dataset for the rest of the workshop, but it's a good practice nonetheless.

 ## 4. `.bashrc` file

-One last setup before we start.
+Another thing to setup before we start.
 If you've ever really worked on a Linux machine, then surely you know about the `.bashrc` file.
 It is a file that is executed every time you open a terminal.
-It is used to set up your environment, for example by adding aliases or setting environment variables.
-You can also use it to set up your environment on the CC clusters.
+It is used to set up your environment, for example by adding aliases or defining environment variables.
+It works the same way on CC clusters.

 The `.bashrc` file is located in your home directory, and is hidden by default.
 To edit it, you can use the `nano` command.
-For example, to edit the `.bashrc` file on Cedar, you can type :
+For example, to edit the `.bashrc` file on Cedar with `nano`, you can type :
 ```bash
 nano ~/.bashrc
 ```